-While Rafi credits his sister for the subtle spicing that makes this food so comforting, make no mistake, it’s Rafi who makes sure veteran New Yorkers and fanny packers alike keep tucking into Ariana’s eponymous kebabs and tasty vegetarian curries including eggplant, potato, pumpkin, okra, spinach or zucchini.
+While Rafi credits his sister for the subtle spicing that makes this food so comforting, make no mistake, it’s Rafi who makes sure veteran New Yorkers and fanny packers alike keep tucking into Ariana’s eponymous kebabs and tasty vegetarian curries.
+This array of curries include eggplant, potato, pumpkin, okra, spinach and zucchini.
 Like Wali, Rafi is gracious, attentive and hyper-organized.
-In fact both Wali and Rafi run a very tight ship – individually, as they trade days and run the entire business solo, handling a thriving phone and takeout business while simultaneously waiting on tables, serving as concierge and maître d to the tourist set and indulging newbies and regulars alike with flattering praise and attentive service.
+In fact both, Wali and Rafi run a very tight ship – individually, as they trade days and run the entire business solo, handling a thriving phone and takeout business while simultaneously waiting on tables.
+They serve as concierge and maître d to the tourist set and indulge newbies and regulars alike with flattering praise and attentive service.

 On my most recent excursion it was Wali who took care of Irene and me and his shock was palpable when I opted out of my usual bit of heaven, Kabuli Palow with Chicken to ensure that my review was not unduly biased by hyper-familiar taste buds… a rare but regrettable diagnosis.
-While perusing the menu we toasted our half-a-versary with a large Taj Mahal lager beer… while both the wine and beer are moderately priced, the wine list is thin on variety and the last time I tried the Pinot Grigio I had visions of deadly dehydration and relishing my own urine over this rocket fuel.
+While perusing the menu, we toasted our half-a-versary with a large Taj Mahal lager beer.
+While both the wine and beer are moderately priced, the wine list is thin on variety.
+The last time I tried the Pinot Grigio, I had visions of deadly dehydration and relishing my own urine over this rocket fuel.

 Irene opted for the Aushe Burida, a noodle, yogurt and curried beef dish reminiscent of a Middle Eastern version of beef stroganoff.
 I got the Salmon Fish Kebab which Wali upgraded to a “palow” version, forgoing the usual brown basmati rice (which in itself is quite delicious) with a white basmati rice that is cooked in a meat broth that renders it brown before it’s blended with julienned carrots, raisins, almonds and pistachios.
 If for nothing else, get your ass in here for the palow rice… it’s food for the gods.
-We shared two appetizers, Kadoo Bolanee – fried pumpkin turnovers and Aushak, delicately seasoned boiled dumplings served in a tomato-based meat sauce topped with Afghan yogurt.
+We shared two appetizers, Kadoo Bolanee, which are fried pumpkin turnovers, and Aushak, which are delicately seasoned boiled dumplings served in a tomato-based meat sauce topped with Afghan yogurt.

 The Kadoo Bolanee is an old favorite, it’s soft flakey crust not overly saturated in oil, but enough so that it almost tastes like a guilty pastry when paired with the sweet pumpkin filling.
 I drizzle mine with the accompanying Afghan yogurt sauce before spooning on the ubiquitous green chutney sauce at every table.
 It hits the palate with medium heat to both counteract and complement the sweet pumpkin goodness.
 Go for the red chutney if you’re so inclined, it’s a bit more fiery but not so much so that it overwhelms the senses.